EleutherAI/lm-evaluation-harness/lm_eval/tasks/winogender/README.md

 #### Groups

 * `winogender`: Accuracy on the entire set of Winogender sentences.
-* `winogender_gotcha`: A subset of the Winogender dataset where the gender of the pronoun refering to an occupation does not match U.S. statistics on the occupation's majority gender.
+* `winogender_gotcha`: A subset of the Winogender dataset where the gender of the pronoun referring to an occupation does not match U.S. statistics on the occupation's majority gender.

 #### Tasks
 The following tasks evaluate the accuracy on Winogender for pronouns for a particular gender: